Why are internships so important?

 You would like to work in Germany but are unsure about what job interests you?
 An internship is the best way to analyze your strengths and find your passion for your future career.
 It will teach you all skills required in each particular working field, as well as show you what a daily working routine in a company looks like.

-Internships are usually unpaid, yet the benefit of gaining first hand experience into the working world is much more valuable.
-Moreover, getting the chance of trying yourself in one of so many job opportunities may help you to choose the right career for you.On top of that: internships are the first step of getting in touch with a real business and it therefore may even be the first step towards your future career!
+Internships are usually unpaid, yet the benefit of gaining first hand experience from the "real" working world is much more valuable.
+Moreover, getting the chance of trying yourself in one of so many job opportunities may help you to choose the right career for yourself.On top of that: internships are the first step of getting in touch with a real business, therefore, it could open new doors for your future career!

 What do you need for an internship?

 3-month residence permit and approval from the foreigners’ office

 Most companies will tell you exactly how to apply.
 If you don’t understand something or are unsure, simply call the company!
 Or write an e-mail.
 Names, telephone numbers, and e-mail addresses can be found in the contact information.
 Our info pool contains examples of application documents in German.

 Your internship – your first step into the working world

 An internship may help you to find out which job is best for you.
 Therefore, if you enjoyed your internship, you may apply for a vocational training course as a second step.

 Companies that offer internships on www.sprungbrett-intowork.de indicate in their ads, if they provide vocational trainings courses and/or even employment after an internship.

 Interested in a dual vocational training course?
 Participating in such a training